tddg/cs4740-fall24/lectures/lec3.md

 * recap on the abstraction of process vs. thread;
 * learn the concurrency mechanism in Go (`go`, `chan`, `select`);
-* know the difference between concurrency and parallelism..
+* know the difference between concurrency and parallelism.

 ### Lecture slides